-Photograph No. 3
+Photograph No. 1

-THE NATIONAL BUREAU OF STANDARDS

-Functions and Activities

-The functions of the National Bureau of Standards are set forth in the Act of Congress, March 3, 1901, as amended by Congress in Public Law 619, 1950.
+THE NATIONAL BUREAU OF STANDARDS Functions and Activities The functions of the National Bureau of Standards are set forth in the Act of Congress, March 3, 1901, as amended by Congress in Public Law 619, 1950.
 These include the development and maintenance of the national standards of measurement and the provision of means and methods for making measurements consistent with these standards; the determination of physical constants and properties of materials; the development of methods and instruments for testing materials, devices, and structures; advisory services to Government Agencies on scientific and technical problems; invention and development of devices to serve special needs of the Government; and the development of standard practices, codes, and specifications.
 The work includes basic and applied research, development, engineering, instrumentation, testing, evaluation, calibration services, and various consultation and information services.
 A major portion of the Bureau's work is performed for other Government Agencies, particularly the Department of Defense and the Atomic Energy Commission.
 The scope of activities is suggested by the listing of divisions and sections on the inside of the front cover.

-Reports and Publications

-The results of the Bureau's work take the form of either actual equipment and devices or published papers and reports.
+Reports and Publications The results of the Bureau's work take the form of either actual equipment and devices or published papers and reports.
 Reports are issued to the sponsoring agency of a particular project or program.
 Published papers appear either in the Bureau's own series of publications or in the journals of professional and scientific societies.
 The Bureau itself publishes three monthly periodicals, available from the Government Printing Office: The Journal of Research, which presents complete papers reporting technical investigations; the Technical News Bulletin, which presents summary and preliminary reports on work in progress; and Basic Radio Propagation Predictions, which provides data for determining the best frequencies to use for radio communications throughout the world.
 There are also five series of nonperiodical publications: The Applied Mathematics Series, Circulars, Handbooks, Building Materials and Structures Reports, and Miscellaneous Publications.

-Information on the Bureau's publications can be found in NBS Circular 460, Publications of the National Bureau of Standards (\$1.25) and its Supplement (\$0.75), available from the Superintendent of Documents, Government Printing Office.
+Information on the Bureau's publications can be found in NBS Circular 460, Publications of the National Bureau of Standards (\$1.00).
+Information on calibration services and fees can be found in NBS Circular 483, Testing by the National Bureau of Standards (25 cents).
+Both are available from the Government Printing Office.
 Inquiries regarding the Bureau's reports and publications should be addressed to the Office of Scientific Publications, National Bureau of Standards, Washington 25, D. C.